 1.4 Km

-Quartiere Coppedè is a unique and enchanting neighborhood in Rome, located within the Trieste district.
-The neighborhood features a mix of Art Nouveau, Baroque, Medieval, and Ancient Greek influences, creating a fairytale-like atmosphere.
+A unique and enchanting neighbourhood in Rome, located within the Trieste district.
+It features a mix of Art Nouveau, Baroque, Medieval, and Ancient Greek influences, creating a fairy tale-like atmosphere.
 One of the most notable landmarks is the Piazza Mincio, home to the Fontana delle Rane (Fountain of Frogs), which is famous for its whimsical frog sculptures.
 The entrance to the district is marked by an impressive archway adorned with a chandelier, adding to its magical charm.

 2.7 Km